 PALENCIA FINE ARTS ACADEMY

 701 Market St., Ste.
 107A, St. Augustine, 819-1584.
-The academy, a gallery and educational institution, showcases students’ creative processes, as well as exhibits.
+The academy, a gallery and educational institution, showcases students’ creative process, as well as exhibits.
 Stacie Hernandez’s works are on display. palenciafineartsacademy.com

 Omni Amelia Island Plantation Resort, 94 Village Circle, Amelia Island, 310-6106.
-“March into Spring” continues through March 9.
+Mary O. Smith, featured artist for February, presents her oil and watercolor paintings 7 p.m.
+Feb.
+20. “March into Spring” continues through March 9.

 131 King St., St. Augustine, 829-0065.
-The award-winning art gallery displays Murjani Grace jewelry, original art, glass and pottery.
+Award-winning art gallery displays Murjani Grace jewelry, original art, glass and pottery.
 Open late for First Fridays.

 SEVENTH STREET GALLERY